gochewy/docs/docs/introduction.md

 The Chewy Stack aims to provide the advantages of microservices, while maintaining the simplicity of a monolith.
 [Read more](./philosophy/microservices.md)

 2. ### We're making up a new word.
 We're calling the Chewy Stack a "*deep stack framework*."
-Full-stack frameworks provide structure to your application, but don't do much around deployment.
-A "deep stack framework" is one in which the infrastructure is explicitly *part* of the framework.
+Full-stack frameworks provide structure and tooling around your frontend and backend.
+A "deep stack framework" goes one step deeper: the infrastructure you deploy to is explicitly *part* of the framework.
 [Read more](./philosophy/deep-stack-framework.md)

 ## Can the Chewy Stack help me?